SevenShepherd/SevenShepherd.github.io/_posts/2023-05-12-practicing-sin.markdown

     >
     >>We know that we have passed from death to life, because we love our brothers.
 Anyone who does not love remains in death.
 (1 John 3:14.)
     >
     Jesus made a similar point when he said, **by their fruit you will recognise them (Matthew 7:20)**. **If there is no moral consistency between our lives and our professed belief in God, then our claim to know God will not be credible.** It is in this context that Peter exhorts his readers to make your calling and election sure by our development of Christian character and moral virtues.
 The phrase “making sure” means “confirming”.
 That is, the development of visible Christian moral virtues in **a person’s life confirms the genuineness of their claim to be believers.
-True faith in God will be evidenced by its moral consequences in the life of a believer.**
+True faith in God will be evidenced by its moral consequences in the life of a believer.** &mdash; &ldquo;[*Determined to Believe?*]()&rdquo; p.
+313.

     > According to the Oxford English Dictionary the word “faith” derives from the Latin fides (from which we get “fidelity”), so its basic meaning is “trust” or “reliance”.
 Th e Greek etymological equivalent is pistis, which is found in the New Testament where it has the following principal senses:
     >